gurhanalan/JS-SmallProject-FormProgress/README.md

 -   View the optimal layout for the app depending on their device's screen size
 -   See hover states for all interactive elements on the page
--   Click the buttons to see the other input fields and when the input is focused the label shifts up with wave affect.
+-   Click the buttons to see the other input fields and when the input is focused the label shifts up with wave effect.

 ### Screenshot